MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/embed-portal-website.md

 ## Step 1.
 Enable portal for Iframe

-Iframe feature by default is disabled on new portals to ensure that no one can embed your portal application externally to avoid ["clickjacking attacks"](https://owasp.org/www-community/attacks/Clickjacking).
+Iframe feature by default is disabled on new portals to ensure that no one can embed your portal application externally to avoid ["Clickjacking attacks"](https://owasp.org/www-community/attacks/Clickjacking).

 To enable Iframe on your portal: